 - 1.5°C Paris Agreement compatible (orange, yellow and light green bars in Figures 1 and 2).

-Each section corresponds to the temperature outcomes that would result if all other governments were to put forward emissions reduction commitments with the same relative ambition level.
+Each section corresponds to the temperature outcomes that would result if all other governments were to put forward NDCs with the same relative ambition level.

-An “insufficient” rating therefore means that although the commitment could be considered fair by some approaches, it is not sufficient to hold warming below 2°C, much less 1.5°C, unless others do substantially more.
+An “insufficient” rating therefore means that although the NDC could be considered fair by some approaches, it is not sufficient to hold warming below 2°C, much less 1.5°C, unless others do substantially more.

-If a government’s commitment results in emissions above the Fair Share range, we would rate it either “Critically Insufficient” (black) or “Highly Insufficient” (red):
+If a government’s NDC results in emissions above the Fair Share range, we would rate it either “Critically Insufficient” (black) or “Highly Insufficient” (red):

 - If all governments were to follow a “critically insufficient” ambition level, warming would exceed 4°C.